Follow your tastebuds to find the hidden Algarve

 They are truly free-range, as I learn on a wander around the fields.
 Paulo Marques – who brought his 30 years of experience as a butcher to the job – walks towards the gate, clapping his hands loudly and sending a guttural cry of “Oi!
 Oi!
 Oi!” across the valley.
 So scattered are they, it takes several minutes for a stream of pigs to arrive.

-After more than 18 months of this independent existence, it’s “tchau, porcos” (bye, pigs) – Paulo learned after his first year on the farm not to give the pigs names – and the curing process begins.
+After more than 18 months of this independent existence, it’s “tchau, porcos” (bye, pigs) – Paulo learnt after his first year on the farm not to give the pigs names – and the curing process begins.
 “We use only natural products, like our grandmothers did,” Rui explains, standing in just one of the many rooms at Feito no Zambujal that are packed from floor to rafter with bits of pig.
 All sorts of cuts are salted, hung and smoked, but the undisputed king is the presunto, the dry-cured thigh.
 Paulo lets me have a go at slicing my own, but I soon hand him back the knife and concentrate on stuffing as many sweet, marbled, melting slivers into my mouth as I can.

 Read more on Portugal travel:

-Most of the farm’s output is snapped up by the best restaurants in the region, but I needn’t shell out for those – my €50 tour here includes a meal that’s a multi-course celebration of all things pig.
-Fragrant chouriço is basted with balsamic and home-made honey; herb-coated, succulent ribs are slow-cooked for three hours in the oven, and thin, melting slices of belly pork and savoury cuts of 12-day dry-aged neck are barbecued over open flames, accompanied by the farm’s own red wine (they make 1,000 litres a year, only enough, they tell me, for “personal use”).
+Most of the farm’s output is snapped up by the best restaurants in the region, but I needn’t shell out for those – my €50 (£43) tour here includes a meal that’s a multi-course celebration of all things pig.
+Fragrant chourico is basted with balsamic vinegar and homemade honey; herb-coated, succulent ribs are slow-cooked for three hours in the oven; and thin, melting slices of belly pork and savoury cuts of 12-day dry-aged neck are barbecued over open flames, accompanied by the farm’s own red wine (they make 1,000 litres a year, only enough, they tell me, for “personal use”).
 Just as I think I can eat no more, Rui’s mother arrives bearing a carob cake, warm from the oven.

 Luckily, my next stop is less calorific – though just as full of flavour.
 The sun beats down as I reach Castro Marim, set in a flat basin near the banks of the Guadiana River, sheltered by low dunes from the sea.
 Just off the road, a series of shallow pools shine in shades of white and pink.
 The glistening crystals are salt.
 And not just any salt – these are the finest flor de sal, forming in large pyramids as the water evaporates.